OpenLiberty/ci.maven/README.md

 ##### Liberty installation configuration

-`liberty-maven-plugin` must first be configured with the Liberty server installation information.
+The `liberty-maven-plugin` must first be configured with the Liberty server installation information.
 The installation information can be specified as an [existing installation directory](docs/installation-configuration.md#using-an-existing-installation), a [packaged server](docs/installation-configuration.md#using-a-packaged-server), or as a [Maven artifact](docs/installation-configuration.md#using-maven-artifact).
 The `liberty-maven-plugin` can also download and install a Liberty server from the [Liberty repository](https://developer.ibm.com/wasdev/downloads/) or other location using the [install parameter](docs/installation-configuration.md#using-a-repository).
 By default, the plug-in installs the Liberty runtime with the Java EE 7 Web Profile features from the Liberty repository.

 #### Goals